emporous/universalreference.io/docs/intro.md

 - Hosting static or dynamic web content
 - Labeling and Dataset management
 - [AI model management](https://asciinema.org/a/wWCR7VY0zC97m3ibd3mKXcsJL)
-- As a relational database
-- As an object-relational database
 - Infrastructure provisioning and management
 - Storage provider
 - 3D modeling and simulation